Prillar-Guri: Legacy

 The story of Pillarguri has been popularized in poems and songs, including a traditional song from the area.
 Pillarguri first appears in written form in Sagn, samlede i Gudbrandsdalen om Slaget ved Kringen, 26de August 1612 written during 1838 by Hans Peter Schnitler Krag, the minister in Vågå.
 Prillarguri became more commonly known in the 1880s from a novel by the popular Norwegian author Rudolf Muus.
 Pillarguri appeared as well in poetry by Edvard Storm, Henrik Wergeland, and Gerhard Schöning.

 Her name was also remembered in a number of Hardanger fiddle dance tunes, mostly in old tunings.
 The fact that the fiddle tunes in question seem to be fairly old, most of them not younger than 1750, should strengthen the theory of existence prior to the romantic nationalist era in Norway.

 A statue depicting Pillarguri is located in the community of Otta, Norway.
 The Pillarguri prize (Pillarguriprisen) is awarded in conjunction with the annual Pillarguri Festival at Otta.
 She was also reproduced on a memorial erected in 1912 in connection with the 300-year anniversary of the battle.
-Pillar-guri is also depicted on the municipal coat of arms of Sel in Oppland county, Norway.
+Pillar-guri is also depicted on the coat of arms of Sel Municipality in Innlandet county, Norway.